dox-cli-demo/.github/profile/README.md

-Thanks for the clarification!

-You’re using an **organization-level `.github` repository** to define reusable GitHub Actions workflows, which **delegate** to the actual implementation in the `dox-github-actions` repo.

-Below is the updated and **fully rewritten `README.md`** that includes the `.github` organization-level template repository setup and its relationship with `dox-github-actions`.

----

 # 🚀 DOX GitOps + CI/CD Platform Setup

 This repository documents the complete setup of a GitOps + GitHub Actions-based CI/CD platform using **Argo CD**, **custom GitHub runners**, and **templated pipelines**, powered by the DOX framework.